khaleedgt/Pizza-Sales-/README.md

 The amount of pizzas per order is 2,32.

 ### 6. What are the days with the most orders?
+To identify the busiest days of the week, we group the data by day name (DATENAME(WEEKDAY, order_date)) and count the orders for each day.
+Ordering by DATEPART(WEEKDAY, order_date) ensures we list days in the correct weekday sequence.
 ````sql
 SET LANGUAGE English;
 SELECT